babeltrace2-filter.lttng-utils.debug-info(7) — Linux manual page

 options to explicitly generate DWARF debugging information.

-available: the message iterator uses ELF symbols from the
+is available: the message iterator uses ELF symbols from the

 executable file instead.
-In this case, the events that the
+In this case, the events that the message

 If the executable file has neither ELF symbols nor DWARF

-information, the filter.lttng-utils.debug-info message iterator
+information, then the filter.lttng-utils.debug-info message

-cannot map the event to its source location: the message iterator
+iterator cannot map the event to its source location: the message

 LTTng prerequisites